tech-learning-collective/katacoda-scenarios/foundations-command-line-basics/commands-versus-buttons/step4.md

 1. Create a second file called `example-file-2.txt` in the `root` folder.
 Copy the contents of the first file and paste it into the second file.
 1. Now delete both files.

 Now repeat the same excerise, but using the command line.
 Here are some commands that perform equivalent actions.
-Remember that you can simply click once on the command block below to copy them directly into the command line interface and run them:
+Don&rsquo;t worry  yet about their specifics, we&rsquo;ll get to that later.
+For the moment, simply type them out or remember that you can click once on the command block below to copy them directly into the command line interface and run them:

 ```
 echo "The quick brown fox jumped over the lazy dog." > example-file-1.txt